10 simple tips for writing effective email subject lines

 Create curiosity

 You can add a sense of scarcity or urgency to encourage recipients to open an email.
 FOMO (Fear Of Missing Out) is a common marketing tactic, but use it sparingly or it will lose its impact.
-Also, be careful of your wording because spammers, phishers, and hackers also use this technique to create a false sense of urgency.
+Also, be careful of your wording because spammers, phishers, and hackers also use this technique to create a false sense of urgency, as warned by CISA in their security guidelines.

 Know your audience